 You can add hemp seeds to your diet by sprinkling some in your smoothie or morning muesli.
-They can also be used in homemade salad dressings or protein bars.
+They can also be used in homemade salad dressings, granola, energy balls, or protein bars.

 What’s more, a serving of green peas covers more than 25% of your daily fiber, thiamine, folate, manganese, and vitamin A, C, and K needs.